gsdlab/chocosolver/README.md

 ##### v0.4.4

-An instance generator and multi-objective optimizer backend for [Clafer](http://clafer.org) using the Choco 3.3 constraint programming library.
+An instance generator and multi-objective optimizer backend for [Clafer](http://clafer.org) using the Choco 4.0.0b constraint programming library.
 There are two ways to use the project: programmatically via the Java API or via the command-line interface (CLI).

 The CLI is used by [ClaferIDE](https://github.com/gsdlab/ClaferIDE), [ClaferMooVisualizer](https://github.com/gsdlab/ClaferMooVisalizer), and [ClaferConfigurator](https://github.com/gsdlab/ClaferConfigurator).

+Note: the name "choco-solver" refers to the [Java library for Constraint Programming](http://choco-solver.org/), whereas "chocosolver" (without the "-") is the name of this project.
+We might change the name in the future to avoid confusion.

 ## Contributors

-* [Jimmy Liang](http://gsd.uwaterloo.ca/jliang), MSc.
+* [Jimmy Liang](http://gsd.uwaterloo.ca/jliang), Ph.D.
 Candidate.
 Main developer.
 * [Michal Antkiewicz](http://gsd.uwaterloo.ca/mantkiew), Research Engineer.
 Release Management, development, testing.
 * [Alexandr Murashkin](http://gsd.uwaterloo.ca/amurashk).
 CLI, stress testing.
 * [Jordan Ross](http://gsd.uwaterloo.ca/j25ross).
 Stress testing.